-Dissemination of assessment findings.
+Dissemination of assessment findings

 Results of student learning assessment are shared within disciplines and programs.
 In our survey of program leaders, we asked about where and how often the results of assessment of program learning outcomes occurred.
-As Chart 1.C.7-1 illustrates, the majority of program discuss assessment results at least annually, during program-level faculty meetings.
+As Chart 1.C.7-1 illustrates, the majority of program discuss assessment results at least annual at a program-level faculty meeting.